-*Note: Stop Foodborne Illness is involved exclusively in food safety advocacy, education, and victim assistance.
-Stop is not an environmental advocacy organization.
+*Note: Stop Foodborne Illness is involved exclusively in food safety advocacy, education, and assistance for survivors and victim’s families.
+STOP is not an environmental advocacy organization.
 Our concern with climate change extends solely to its projected effect on foodborne illnesses.
 The effects with which we are primarily concerned are listed below.

 Mycotoxins are a group of highly toxic chemical substances that are produced by toxigenic molds that commonly grow on a number of crops.
 They are transferred to humans via direct consumption of infected crops or through livestock that have consumed contaminated feed.
 At high doses, mycotoxins produce acute symptoms and deaths, and particular mycotoxins may possess carcinogenic, immunosuppressive, neurotoxic, estrogenic, and teratogenic activity.
 Because mycotoxins are produced by molds, climate change causing high temperature, humidity or precipitation could increase mycotoxin growth by creating an optimal environmental condition for mold growth.